-Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.
-Updates will be posted regularly on Blackboard.
+Except for changes that substantially affect implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice (1 week).
+Updates will be posted regularly on Blackboard with an email notification.